KF-Art/icewm-personal-tunning/README.md

 # IceWM Personal Tunning (WIP)
-Personal customization of IceWM on mainly, Void Linux.
+Personal customization of IceWM on mainly, Void Linux and Artix Runit.
+Note that other inits are not supported in this guide.

 <H1>Overview</H1>